Drawdown: From Practice to Theory and Back Again: Empirical Analysis of Drawdown Risk

 \subsection{Time-varying Drawdown Risk Concentrations}

-Using the definition of marginal contributions to Conditional Expected Drawdown (derived in Proposition 18), we look at the time varying contributions to CED.
-Figure \ref{frc_dd} displays the daily 6-month rolling fractional contributions to drawdown risk $\CED_{0.9}$ (at the 90\% threshold of the 6-month maximum drawdown distribution) of the two assets (US Equity and US Bonds) in the balanced 60/40 allocation.\footnote{See Appendix B for details on the risk estimation and portfolio construction methodologies used.}\footnote{Similar effects can be seen in other fixed-mix portfolios, such as the equal-weighted 50/50 portfolio and the 70/30 allocation.
-In the following empirical analyses, we will be focusing exclusively on the traditional 60/40 allocation.} Over most of the period, the contributions of US Equity to overall drawdown risk fluctuated between 80\% and 100\%.
-Note that this includes two of the three turbulent market regimes that occurred during this 30-year window, namely the 1987 stock market crash and the burst of the internet bubble in the early millennium.
-During the credit crisis of 2008, however, we see, unexpectedly, that bonds contribute almost as much as equities to portfolio drawdown risk.
+Using the definition of marginal contributions to Conditional Expected Drawdown (derived in Proposition \ref{prop:ced_mrc}), we look at the time varying contributions to CED.
+Figure \ref{frc_dd} displays the daily 6-month rolling fractional contributions to drawdown risk $\CED_{0.9}$ (at the 90\% threshold of the 6-month maximum drawdown distribution) of the two asset classes (US Equity and US Bonds) in the balanced 60/40 allocation.\footnote{See Appendix B for details on the risk estimation and portfolio construction methodologies used.
+Note also that similar effects can be seen in other fixed-mix portfolios, such as the equal-weighted 50/50 portfolio and the 70/30 allocation.
+In the following empirical analyses, we will be focusing exclusively on the traditional 60/40 allocation.} Between 1982 and 2008, and between 2012 and 2013, the contributions of US Equity to overall drawdown risk fluctuated between 80\% and 100\%.
+Note that this period includes two of the three turbulent market regimes that occurred during this 30-year window, namely the 1987 stock market crash and the burst of the internet bubble in the early millennium.
+During the credit crisis of 2008, however, we see, unexpectedly, that bonds contributed almost as much as equities to portfolio drawdown risk.

 Our analysis shows little connection between market turbulence and drawdown risk concentration in the 60/40 fixed mix of US Equity and US Bonds.
 Notably, the most equitable attribution of drawdown risk occurred during the 2008 financial crisis.
 This can be explained by the inclusion of bonds issued by Fannie Mae and Freddie Mac in the US Government Bond Index.
-In calm regimes, these Agency Bonds tend to be correlated with US Treasury bonds, but during the financial crisis, Agency Bonds were more correlated with US Equity.
+In calm regimes, these Agency Bonds tended to be correlated with US Treasury bonds, but during the financial crisis, Agency Bonds were more correlated with US Equity.
 For comparison, we provide the same analysis when the underlying Bond Index used is the US Treasury Bond Index (see Figures \ref{frc_dd_2} and \ref{rc_decomp_2} in Appendix B).
 In this case, as one would expect, the least equitable attribution of drawdown risk occurred during turbulent market periods.